padiketeku/EnvMonMod/EMM-Prac-2.md

 ## Classification

 There are different habitats within the Daly Catchments, which have to mapped for effective monitoring.
-In this task, the habitats would be catgeorised into broad themes: *infrastructure, agriculture, forest, wetlands and bareland*.
+In this task, the habitats would be catgeorised into broad themes: *water,infrastructure, woodland, agriculture, and baresoil*.
+Given fire is an important management tool in this area, fire scar is common in this catchment, hence, fire scar would detected as another cover class.
+Thus, six cover classes would be mapped in this task.

 6, Predictor variables
 For any modelling, variables that are known to be sensitive to the target are required.
 These are referred to as predictor variables.
 We have selected 6 bands to be the hpredictor variables.
 While it is OK to use these variables for the classification, it is perhaps best to create other variables out these bands to increase the number of predictor variables.
 Ideally, the additional variables created from the bands should be informed by existing literature.
 In this task, three vegetation indices that are commonly used to explain variation in such cover types would be created using the function below.
 [See this paper for further information on the vegetation indices](https://www.tandfonline.com/doi/pdf/10.1080/15324982.2016.1170076).